JK-Rolling/DuinoCoinI2C_RPI/README.md

 ## Max Client/Slave

-The code theoretically supports up to 117 clients on Raspberry PI
+The code theoretically supports up to 117 clients on Raspberry PI on single I2C bus

 Slave addresses range from 0x3..0x77

+RPi have 2 I2C buses which bring up the count up to 234.
+This requires 2 separate instances of Python miner with it's own Settings.cfg file.
+Duplicate the directory into 2 and start the setup from there.

 ## Enable I2C on Raspberry PI